lessgreen/OpenPUDO/MVP Spec.md

 Note: In the scenario of full Facebook / instagram integration, validate the listing and send it to involve friends closest to your home and / or to the geographically selected PUDO points.

-## Notification and collection or delegation
+## Notification and collection or delegation [NO DELEGATION IN THE MVP]

 When the recipient receives notification of the package available to PUDO, he can go and collect it or delegate one of his "peers" to collect it for him:

 1. The notification indicates that the package is available (photo of the label?)
 2. The recipient can confirm that it will collect it, send a message to PUDO or ask for it to be withdrawn from a "peer".